Design, Technology, and Media Arts

 - Studio Environment

-The student yearbook staff designs and produces the book from scratch, utilizing student photography and incorporating professional–level challenges in page layout, production, and PDF output.
-Likewise, they create our literary magazine, Bowsprit, and all of our promotional posters for concerts and shows.
+Each year, the student yearbook staff designs and produces the Tabor yearbook from scratch, utilizing student photography and incorporating professional–level challenges in page layout, production, and PDF output.
+Likewise, Design, Technology, and Media Arts students create our literary magazine, Bowsprit, and all promotional posters for school concerts and shows.
 These projects and their organization, from concept to finished product, are in our students’ capable hands.

 Students engage in senior projects in the digital arts to combine their interests in journalism and photography, creating blogs or to try their hand at logo design and branding, one student made illustrations of a utopian city using VR, another tried vlogging.
 It is all there for them to explore!